Veroman/Pectobacterium_metagenomics/README.md

 > $N.sam; done
 ```
 ### Samtools
-The reads not corresponding to potatoes need to be extracted from the SAM file.
+The unmapped reads to the potato genome can be extracted from the SAM file.
+The unmapped reads correspond to the microbial reads.
 1. convert to bam files and sort
 ```bash
 cd /output-location